MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 ## Step 2: Java run-time

-To distribute a LibGDX game, there are different methods. (https://libgdx.com/wiki/deployment/deploying-your-application).
+To distribute a LibGDX game, there are different methods.
+See [LibGDX - Deploying your Application](https://libgdx.com/wiki/deployment/deploying-your-application).

 One popular method is as a "fat jar" which is cross-platform and should run anywhere that can run java.
 A "fat jar" means the jar file includes all its dependencies (jar files from other libraries such a LWJGL3 and GLFW for example), so that it can be run stand-alone.